aws-samples/sample-connector-for-bedrock/docs/providers/web-miner.md

   "searxng": {
     "host": "http://127.0.0.1:8081/"
   },
-  "google": {
-    "googleCSECX": "00xxxc000a2xxxxx",
-    "googleAPIKey": "AIxxxxxx_xxxxxxxx"
-  },
   "serpapi": {
+    "apiKey": "xxx......",
+    "engine": "google"
   },
-  "duckduckgo": {
+  "google": {
+    "googleAPIKey": "AIxxxxxx_xxxxxxxx",
+    "googleCSECX": "00xxxc000a2xxxxx"
   }
 }
 ```

-- sites: Limit the search to these websites.
+- sites: Limit the search to these websites, you can leave this parameter unspecified.
-- search engine, support one of the following:
-  > - searxng
-  > - google
-  > - DuckDuckGo
-  > - SerpAPI
 - localLlmModel: must be configured as a model that supports function calling and already exists in BRConnector.
+- the search tools below are supported in order:
+    - searxng
+    - SerpAPI
+    - google

 ## Search engines